okulik/img-resize/README.md

   --output a.jpg | open a.jpg
 ```

-# A wish list
+## A wish list

 There's a number of important features that are currently missing in the current implementation.
-For instance, we're not utilizing any external error tracking or monitoring services and we're not employing any tracing or metrics collection tools.
-Follows a list of features that would make the service more useful, maintainable, and production-ready.
+For instance, there's no any external error tracking nor telemetry.
+Here's a wish-list of features that would make the service more useful, maintainable, and production-ready:
 - **Error Tracking Service Integration**: Incorporate an external error tracking service like Sentry or Honeybadger for reporting service errors.
 - **Telemetry Implementation**: Integrate tracing using tools like New Relic, Datadog, Jaeger, or Tempo to trace requests.
 Also incorporate metrics and monitoring utilizing New Relic, Datadog, Prometheus, VictoriaMetrics, or Grafana and add logging, utilizing a structured logging library like [zap](https://github.com/uber-go/zap) or slog.
 - **Containerized Deployment**: Run the service in a containerized environment (AWS ECS, k8s) and behind a load balancer, for scaling purpose.
 Deploy the container image to a private registry like AWS ECR or GCP Artifact Registry rather than GitHub Container Registry.